mystic-poop/httpcooker/README.md

 - ⭐ Supports **all ports (1-65535)**
 - ⭐ Compatible with **any OS that supports Python 3**
 - ⭐ It can **MULTITHREAD**
+- ⭐ .exe for rookie windows users (In beta)
 ## Installation
 ```bash
 git clone github.com/mystic-poop/httpcooker/